-- 1. The day care must be associated with a permitted place of worship; - 2.
-The day care must be operated by the operator of the place of worship; and - 3.
+- 1. The day care must be associated with a permitted place of worship or private school (K-12); and - 2.
 The day care must meet all the use standards of Sec.
 7.5.5.
-Day Care.
+Day Care. - 3.
+Day care facilities in association with a place of worship do not require a separate conditional use permit.